eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-03/deliverable-03B/README.md

 }
 ```
 **Note**: `location`, `resource_group_name`, and `network_interface_ids` need to match the previously created components.
 **IMPORTANT**: the admin username and password were provided directly in the file.
 This is not a safe practice.
-This could be fixed using variables.
+One way to fix this is using variables that the user is prompted for at runtime.

 ### Outputs
 Outputs display useful information,